It’s been 18 years since Charles and Camilla wed, and only months since they took on their roles as Britain’s king and queen consort.

-Before becoming Charles’ wife, Camilla spent years as his partner.
-And long before the couple shared any of that with the public, they carried on an off-again, on-again love affair that overlapped with their previous marriages to Princess Diana and Andrew Parker Bowles.
+Before becoming Charles’ wife in 2005, Camilla spent years as his partner.
+Long before the couple shared their romance publicly, they carried on an off-again, on-again love affair that overlapped with their respective past marriages to Princess Diana and Andrew Parker Bowles.

 1970: Charles and Camilla meet